truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 ![gossip](/images/gossip.png)

-The economics of information (a zero-variable cost good): why settle for less than the best?
+Figure: the economics of [degenerating (non-common) information](https://en.wikipedia.org/wiki/Chinese_whispers) (a zero-variable cost good): why settle for less than the best?

 #### Checkpointers

 This is perhaps the clearest victory for CONOP.
-The option to join any check-pointing system as a "full" node (ie one that "knows who's been paid"), is, entirely by construction, only "affordable" to one person.
+Entirely by construction, only one person "decides" who has been paid and who hasn't.
 Perfect centralization.